-Nearly half of all consumers (49%) say they would like to receive promotional emails from their favourite brands every week.
+Adding to that, nearly half of all consumers (49%) say they would like to receive promotional emails from their favourite brands every week, and that email is 40 times more effective than social media for customer acquisition, and we can see that email marketing can really be an asset to your business.

 - What do they need to know?